A closeup of a person wide awake after insomnia.

 Although the most recommended treatment for sleep apnea, many patients can’t tolerate CPAP machines due to their inconvenience.
 More than 50% of patients drop out of CPAP therapy within the first year of treatment.
 Compared to CPAP devices, oral appliances are more comfortable to wear, resulting in a higher compliance rate and better treatment outcomes.

 When used consistently and under the guidance of your sleep apnea specialist, dental devices can considerably improve your sleep quality.
 You can start to feel a difference in your symptoms after the first night of use.
-Convenient and non-invasive, sleep apnea dental appliances provide many advantages over traditional OSA treatments.
+Convenient and non-invasive sleep apnea dental appliances provide many advantages over traditional OSA treatments.
 Some of these benefits include:

 • Portable and easy to travel with